docker/docs/content/security/for-admins/single-sign-on/connect/_index.md

 > **Beta feature**
 >
 > Optional Just-in-Time (JIT) provisioning is available in Private Beta when you use the Admin Console.
 If you're participating in this program, you have the option to turn off this default provisioning and disable JIT.
 This configuration is recommended if you're using SCIM to auto-provision users.
+See [SSO authentication with JIT provisioning disabled](/security/for-admins/group-mapping/#sso-authentication-with-jit-provisioning-disabled).
 { .experimental }

 {{< tabs >}}